 - 12 roasted pecan halves for garnish (optional)

 - Preheat oven to 350 degrees.
 Oil or line a standard muffin with cupcake papers.

 - Grate carrots on the large holes on a box grater or food processor.
 Set aside.

-- Whisk agave, vegetable oil, orange juice, vanilla and eggs together in a large bowl until mixed well.
+- Whisk honey, grapeseed oil, orange juice, vanilla and eggs together in a large bowl until mixed well.
 In a separate bowl, mix baking soda, baking powder, allspice, salt, and gluten-free baking mix.

 - Dump entire contents of dry ingredients into wet ingredients.
 Mix until just combined.
 Do not over mix.
 Fold in carrots and pecans.

 - Spoon even amounts into cupcake tins.
 Bake for 25-30 minutes or until toothpick inserted in the middle comes out clean.
 Remove cupcakes from baking tins immediately or the bottoms will become soggy.
 Let them cool completely before icing.